Osaka is full of great child-friendly attractions. This itinerary is the best way to sample the best of them during a 2-day visit.

 - Day 2 of this itinerary includes Osaka Castle and Expo City.

 - In order to save time on transport, choose a hotel in a central district of Osaka (see the Notes section below).
+You may find our Best Osaka Hotels For Families page useful.

 - Don’t try to do too much with kids in Osaka.
 Just moving around the city can be tiring for them (and parents, too).